Actifio/zfdr/README.md

    * That the desired target network is set and that the desired target MAC address is set if needed
    * That a meaningful target name is used.
 For tests it may be necessary to use a different target name
    * That a useful label is set
+1. The user regularly updates the CSV file to catch any new VMs.

 ### Target side operations